 Developed with Year 6 Quirindi Primary School students adding appeal to the similar-aged targeted school groups.

 Written by Angela Colliver, renowned curriculum writer and education consultant.
 (Angela’s commissions include PIEFA, George the Farmer, Dairy Australia, Art4Agriculture, Australia Pork LTD).

-Aligned with both latest Australian and NSW Curriculum, so you can check it fits your curriculum
+Aligned with both latest Australian, NSW, Vic and WA Curriculums, so you can check it fits your curriculum

 The Food Bowl Connection Unit was presented at the recent International PIEFA Conference in Canberra in May 2016 and is now supported by PIEFA through the Prime Zone Portal.

 The program has a unique structure which fosters a united front with a shared vision for sustainable Australian Agriculture with a current sponsor and supporter base of 15,000 people generating strong city-country connections.